Honor a member with Education Minnesota Human Rights Award

 St. Paul, MN 55103

-Awards are presented to members who meet one or more of the following criteria through work, contributions or programs.
+We present the award to members who meet one or more of the following criteria through work, contributions or programs.
 The criteria are not listed in order of importance.

 - Helped protect and advance the human and civil rights of educators and students.